mshumko/mshumko.github.io/_pages/about.md

   - /about.html
 ---

 I recently earned my physics PhD from Montana State University (MSU) in Bozeman, Montana working with Dr. John Sample.
-This fall, after I hike the Pacific Crest Trail, I will start working at NASA Goddard Space Flight Center - supported by The NASA Postdoctoral Program fellowship.
+Currently I am working at The NASA's Goddard Space Flight Center, supported by The NASA Postdoctoral Program fellowship, and working with Dr. Lauren Blum.

 I study in-situ energetic particle precipitation observed by various magnetospheric CubeSats, and larger missions such as NASA's Van Allen Probes.
 I analyze data and make models that attempt to link observations to our best guess at reality.
 The published projects I was involved in are listed in the [Publications](/publications/) section and my work experiance is summarized in the [CV](/cv) section.